📝 Anyone who sells food · ⏱️ 3 min read

 • Operational: Chef can make it during busy service

-Track how many guests order the special compared to your total covers.
-If fewer than 10% order it, it's not catching on.
+Count how many guests order the special versus your total covers.
+If it's under 10%, customers aren't biting.

 ⚠️ Important: